How to Add or Remove the Windows 11 Gallery Folder

 Advanced Management: Registry and PowerShell

-You can hide the Windows 11 Gallery folder from File Explorer using the Registry Editor for more advanced control.
-To do this, open the Registry Editor, go to a specific location, and create a new setting called DisableGallery, setting its value to 1.
+For more advanced control, you can hide the Windows 11 Gallery folder using the Registry Editor (a tool for modifying system settings).
+This involves opening the Registry Editor, navigating to a specific location, and creating a new setting called DisableGallery.
+Setting its value to 1 will effectively hide the Gallery from your File Explorer navigation pane.

 To hide the Gallery from the navigation pane, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer.
 You’ll need to create a new DWORD value and name it DisableGallery.
 Then, set its value to 1.